| | |

 Hungry for an adrenaline rush?
 Theme park enthusiasts can experience the roller coaster thrills at Six Flags Mexico City and La Feria de Chapultepec.

-For those who want something a little more relaxing, take a scenic gondola ride south of the city through the ancient Aztec canals of Xochimilco while being serenaded by a mariachi band.
+If you want something a little more relaxing, take a scenic gondola ride south of the city through the ancient Aztec canals of Xochimilco while being serenaded by a mariachi band.

 Shopping for Authentic Mexican Gifts

-Kitschy souvenirs shops are everywhere in Mexico City with the usual shot glasses and cheap junk, but for those of you who want something more unique visit Mercado de Artesanias La Ciudadela.
+Kitschy souvenir shops are everywhere in Mexico City with the usual shot glasses and cheap junk, but for those of you who want something more unique visit Mercado de Artesanias La Ciudadela.
 La Ciudadela is a beautiful traditional artisan market just outside Mexico City’s historic downtown.
-You can find leather goods from Leon, Talavera ceramics from Puebla and decorative metals and tiles.
-It’s like a “one stop shop” of Mexico’s handmade specialties.
-Skip the cheap stuff and take home something that will add color to your house and be a unique conversation piece.

 Read our post: The Mexican Art Gift Guide of Handcrafts You Love